dapingzui/design/README.md

 And bpm will download the package and you blockchain could just run on the web browser and  It will be very interesting.

+### Negotiate Layer

+The negotiate layer is very import for censensus programming.
+You at least provide a avaialble network for consensus layer to program.
+A network is something like actor programming model.
+You could get a simple view:

+- POW: the actor are all the same and the message can be only transaction and block
+- PoS: the actor may be devided into two actors:
+  - bonded validators actor
+  - normal actor
+- DPoS: It can be devided into:
+  - super node
+  - normal node

+And for some BFT consensus.

+The negotiate simplify the operations you need to do for you consensus programming.
+And there are some other funcions:

+- random negoitating, for some special consensus and application support such DEFINITY

+- data exchange negotiating,  It provides data exchange betwwen different chains

+### Consensus Layer

+Base Framework will provide a domain specific language to help you build your consensus.
+The core of

+DSL is **program it like a god**

+If you have a global view of actors, you could program it in a god's view and compiler will help you how every actor should handle it.
+For example for PoW:

+**The longest and hardist chain is the confirmed chain**

+Then you just explain what is longest and what is hardist.

+### Applicaion Layer

+It is a layer to tell what your data can be illustrated and used.